pwong09/SEIR-project-1/pseudocode.md

 show the board with all hidden square colors
 if winner variable is true - show the winning message / banner with play again button
 if lose variable is true - show the losing message with play again button
+if a square was right clicked: put a flag on it or take a flag off

 //wait for the player to left-click a square
 within leftHandleClick function:
 get the index of the square - represented as [x][y] b/c of 2d array
 if the index matches the bomb value -> reveal bomb square, set lose variable to true
 if the index matches the empty value 0 -> set the square color to the empty square color
-if the index matches the numbers value -> set the square color to the number square color and correspond number
+//how to make the empty squares fan out??? check all the neighbors to see if value is 0?

 winning function [total square number: 64 minus 8 bombs = 56 squares.
 If a empty / numbered square is clicked, add 1 to the counter.
-When counter is 56, set win variable to true OR when all 8 bombs are flagged]
+When counter is 56 OR when all 8 bombs are flagged - set win variable to true
-//how to make the empty squares fan out??? check all the neighbors to see if value is 0? this is separate from numbered square / it doesn't need to know the difference between empty and numbered square?

 //wait for the player to right-click a square
 within rightHandleClick function:
 get the index of the square
-render the image of a flag onto that square
-   if the square flagged has a bomb - tell the winning function? or tell something to keep track for winning function
+if the square flagged has a bomb - tell the winning function?
+Or call the winning function to check if player has won
-make a flagged square unclickable?
+make a flagged square unclickable